Kofi Kingston: Developmental territories (2006–2007)

-Debut and Feud with Randy Orton (2007–2009)
+Intercontinental Champion (2008–2009)

 A series of vignettes for Kingston's television debut began airing on the weekly ECW on Syfy television show starting on December 6, 2007.
-During this introduction phase, his videos, the official website and commentators noted he would be the first Jamaican to wrestle for WWE but he does not have any Jamaican ancestry, nor any connection to Jamaica.
+During this introduction phase, his videos, the official website and commentators noted he would be the first Jamaican to wrestle for WWE, but he does not have any Jamaican ancestry, nor any connection to Jamaica.
 He is, however, the first African-born performer in WWE history.
 He debuted on the January 22, 2008 ECW as a face with a win over local wrestler David Owen in Charlottesville, Virginia.
 After wrestling sporadic matches, Kingston was involved in his first major match, a 24-man battle royal during the WrestleMania XXIV pre-show with the winner receiving an ECW Championship match, but was eliminated by Mark Henry.
 Kingston remained undefeated in singles competition in ECW for months and was placed into a feud with Shelton Benjamin at the end of April 2008.
 After two straight losses, Benjamin got a win over Kingston on the May 20 ECW, ending his undefeated streak.
 On the June 24 ECW, Kingston defeated Benjamin in an Extreme Rules match to end their feud.

 On June 25, 2008, Kingston was drafted to the Raw brand, as part of the WWE Supplemental Draft.
 In his first match as a member of Raw roster, and first championship match in WWE, he defeated Chris Jericho for the Intercontinental Championship at Night of Champions, after Shawn Michaels, whom Jericho was feuding with, attacked Jericho's manager Lance Cade.
 The win made him the first African-born wrestler to hold a championship in World Wrestling Entertainment.
 Kingston held the championship until SummerSlam, where he and Women's Champion Mickie James both lost their championships in an intergender "winner take all" tag team match to Santino Marella and Beth Phoenix.